omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - additional EBS volumes that are not the root EBS volume **will not** be automatically deleted when EC2 instance is terminated
 - **Snapshots** exists on S3
   - Can create AMI's from snapshots
+- **EBS Optimization**:
+  - Optimizes network traffic to the EBS volume

 #### Types of EBS Volumes